ym001/distancia/docs/matrixDistance.rst

 These methods rely on matrix decompositions like SVD or eigenvalue decompositions.

-21. `Subspace`_  : Measures the distance between the subspaces spanned by two matrices, using singular value decomposition (SVD).
+21. `Subspace Distance`_  : Measures the distance between the subspaces spanned by two matrices, using singular value decomposition (SVD).
 #. `Canonical Correlation Analysis`_  : Compares matrices by measuring the correlation between their canonical variables.